Provide access to natural daylight

 - Check box to certify that all windows within all regularly occupied spaces within the building(s) can exceed a Visible Light Transmittance (VLT) of 40%.

-- Upload an annotated plan(s) showing all regularly occupied spaces within the building(s) and the VLT of the windows within the spaces that will be included.
+- Upload an annotated plan(s) of each unique floor showing all regularly occupied spaces within the building(s) and the VLT of the windows within the spaces that will be included.

 - Upload glazing specifications showing the VLT level of the windows.